rtlabs-com/p-net/doc/network_topology_detection.rst

 | lldpConfigManAddrPortsTxEnable | On/off for ports.
 Writable                                      |
 +--------------------------------+-----------------------------------------------------------------+

-Interface statistics, for each port?:
+Interface statistics, for each port:

 +----------------+-----------------------------------------------------------------+
 | Field name     | Description                                                     |